robgpita-noaa/inundation-mapping/pw/README.md

 ### Connecting to a Compute Node:
+#### Use these steps to issue Docker run command interactively and direcly call fim_pipeline.sh

 The Controller node would traditionally kick of Slurm Jobs, but in the case of just running on one Compute Node, we need to spin up an interactive Compute Node to issue the script (run on a docker container) that will generate the datasets.

 Allocate an interactive compute node